 By using the cloud feature, you can cherry pick your favorite windows from each channel and save them to your cloud.
 Once saved you can open your favorite windows all on one layout and save it as your own!
 I’ve got tons of layouts and windows saved that I love.
 Check out some of these in Shared Trade Ideas Alerts and Layouts.

 Trade Ideas Review – Backtesting with the OddsMaker

 This is where the Trade Ideas Review takes on a whole new form.
 You can create your own strategies and backtest them to death to find flaws.
 Tweak it here, tweak it there, and test it again.
 The OddsMaker is fast and powerful.
-There’s no programming or scripting knowledge needed – any of your Trade Ideas strategies can be tested and improved in a few minutes.
+There’s no programming or scripting knowledge needed – you can test any of your Trade Ideas strategies improve on them in a few minutes.
 Select the strategy window to test, set the entry/exit/hold conditions, and run the OddsMaker.
 The bulk of the computations are done on Trade Ideas’ servers, so you get results quickly.
-All strategy refinements are accomplished using the same configuration window Trade Ideas clients use to configure alert windows.
+Furthermore, all strategy refinements are accomplished using the same configuration window Trade Ideas clients use to configure alert windows.